-Mr. Mintz is a nationally recognized authority on white collar criminal defense and corporate fraud issues.
-He is the chair of the Government Investigations and White Collar Criminal Defense practice group and a partner in the Business & Financial Services Litigation practice group.
+Mr. Mintz serves as Managing Partner of McCarter’s Newark office and is a nationally recognized authority on white collar criminal defense and corporate fraud issues.
+He is the chair of the Government Investigations and White Collar Criminal Defense practice group and a partner in the Business Litigation practice group.
 He joined the firm in 1998 after serving four years as Assistant Counsel to Governor Thomas H. Kean, and almost nine years as an Assistant United States Attorney and Deputy Chief of the Organized Crime Strike Force Division for the District of New Jersey.

 Since joining the firm, Mr. Mintz has successfully represented clients in a number of high profile matters including:

 - Successfully defending an Associate Justice of the New Jersey Supreme Court against efforts by the Governor and Senate to commence impeachment proceedings against him;

 - Acting as lead counsel coordinating litigation in the U.S., the U.K., Japan and Spain in the recovery of over $85 million on behalf of one of the world's leading electronic manufacturers;

 - Defending the central figure in the federal criminal investigation into fraud and corruption in connection with efforts by coalition forces to rebuild Iraq immediately after the fall of Saddam Hussein;

 - Recovering more than $1 million on behalf of movie director Oliver Stone;

 - Obtaining a $12.4 million attachment in connection with a London arbitration on behalf of a large Middle Eastern telecommunications carrier;